10 Good Reasons To Stay On Your Cruise Ship In Port

 #4 Enjoy the facilities

 If you are out exploring ports all day you won’t have time to experience them all.
-If it is a resort ship, I like to plan a day on board rather than going to the port, as it is a resort in its own right.
+For resort ships, I like to plan a day on board rather than going to the port, as it is a resort in its own right.

 On smaller ships with much less facilities it may be less worthwhile to stay on board, but with resorts, you’re spoilt for choice!